 When I put in my paragraph of passive-voice sentences, Hemingway App identified seven of them!
 I loved how fast and easy it was to use the program, but I found it frustrating that no suggestions for better sentences were provided.

-Hemingway is best for budget-conscious writers who like to create every word of their written work themselves!
+Hemingway is best for budget-conscious writers who like to create every word of their written work themselves, or who are willing to pay for an AI passive voice fixer (it’s only $10 per month)!

 While there’s nothing wrong with using passive voice occasionally, too much of it can make your writing sound dull and awkward.
 That’s where Ginger comes in.
 Ginger is a great grammar checker – here’s why: